malmostad/wag-v4/pages/typography_and_articles.md

 ## Images
 Most article images works best on full width as in the example above.
 We are floating images on wider devices in some cases, e.g. on our [Blog](http://malmo.se/blogg) posts, but images should never squeeze the text that floats around them and they should be displayed as non-floating full width images on narrow devices.
 Those rules must be set with breakpoints in your applications stylesheet, never by the editor.
-No breakpoints for images are set in the global assets since applications not necessarily have the same grid and the same type of images (small symbols have different needs than photographic images e.g.).
+No breakpoints for images are set in the Global Assets since applications not necessarily have the same grid and the same type of images (small symbols have different needs than photographic images e.g.).

 Use the caption markup as seen in the example above.